Headed to San Diego tomorrow

 I know by now that we will be attacked from within during this hospital admission.
 It is scary because there are several insurmountable tasks ahead of us.
 The placement of a feeding tube.
 Other tubes placed after surgery and leaving them in.
 Not being allowed to have a sedative because it will affect the test results.
 Not being able to move for 8-10 hours.
 Oh did I mention no sedative.
 These all seem insurmountable.
 I actually called a doctor to ask, “Do we really need to do this?!!!”
 “Yes, this is the only way.”
 For a kid who has a rare genetic disorder, it is the only way.

 But then, I also know that God will abundantly supply grace in our time of need according to Christ’s riches.
 So, God will show up.
 He already has in so many ways!
 So God will comfort.
 He already is!
 Keep praying.
 So, however deep the wound, God’s grace will run deeper.
 Our hurts, your hurts cannot outrun God’s grace!
 He wins.
 And I know this, I stand firm in this, because God gave of His only Son Jesus to show me that He would put it all on the table.
-He would go to the mat for me, for Hudson.
+He would go to the mat for me, for Moses.
 And my circumstances, my feelings cannot change that.
 I am not that powerful to induce that kind of change and there is freedom in not having that type of control.
 This will all end well, even if it involves an incredible amount of pain.
 Praise God almighty for that victory!!

 - - That God would be his sedative.